 ‘Would you like some more wine?’ and not waiting for an answer began filling my empty glass.

 ‘How did you get involved with the synagogue?’
+Joanna asked.

 He sat back in his chair and looked up to the ceiling.

 ‘That is another long story.
 Why don’t we keep that for tomorrow?’